-- Test #3 will cover Topics #10 through #13. - The readings that accompany these topics are in Chapters 2, (parts of 3), 4, and 15 in the SGC-I text, (with a few additional pages in Dire Predictions listed on the weekly Checklist & Textbook Reading Schedule) - Self Check&/ Readiness Quizzes RQ-5 & RQ-6 will help you to focus on the concepts of these readings that are most important for you to know and understand.
+- Test #3 will cover Topics #10 through #13. - The readings that accompany these topics are in Chapters 2, (parts of Chapter 3), Chapter 4, and 15 (pp 295-301) in the SGC-E-text, (with a few additional pages in Dire Predictions listed on the weekly Checklist & Textbook Reading Schedule) - Self Check&/ Readiness Quizzes RQ-5 & RQ-6 will help you to focus on the concepts of these readings that are most important for you to know and understand.